 Role Recovery & Resiliency

-To operationalize recovery, the agency adopts the following ten fundamental components of recovery developed by the Substance Abuse and Mental Health Services Administration (SAMHSA):
+To encourage recovery, the agency adopts the following ten fundamental components of recovery developed by the Substance Abuse and Mental Health Services Administration (SAMHSA):

 By definition, the recovery process must be self-directed.
 Individuals define his/her life goals and designs a unique path to meet those goals.